crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

 in the Subscription overview and create a custom Edge region by clicking on *Create Edge region*.
 When the region has appeared in the regions list, it will show a script that you can copy into your CLI.
-Do so and confirm installation of CrateDB Edge on the correct cluster.
+Do so and confirm installation of CrateDB Cloud on Kubernetes on the correct cluster.
 The script will prompt you for installation of the prerequisite tools as needed.
 To configure the necessary storage classes, follow the instructions given in the script and then rerun the script command.

-The script, once run, will validate the installation of the CrateDB Edge stack.
+The script, once run, will validate the installation of the CrateDB Cloud on Kubernetes stack.
 You can also check that everything is operational by going to your Kubernetes service in the Azure portal and checking the tab Workloads, under Kubernetes Resources.